Protect Your Rights – Don’t Be a Victim!

 Most employees work under a doctrine known as employment at will.
 Employment at will means that you can quit at any time but, in turn, you can also be fired at any time.
 There are important exceptions to the employment at will doctrine under both state and federal employment law.

+Employees can be fired for a variety of reasons.
+However, employers cannot terminate an employee based on certain protected characteristics.
 For example, you cannot legally be terminated on the basis of race, sex or age nor can you lose your job for exercising a protected right or duty, such as maternity leave or reporting most forms of unlawful conduct.
 If, for example, you suspect that your termination occurred solely as a result of your reporting sexual harassment or an unsafe working condition, your employer may be guilty of wrongful termination.

-If You Lost Your Job Exercising Your Rights, Our Lawyer Will Fight For You
+Our Lawyer Will Fight For You!

 Our attorney, JB Akers, represents workers in West Virginia who have lost their jobs after exercising their employment rights: